mafaneh/ble-foundation-project/README.md

 This serves as a playground for developing various BLE features on various platforms.

 To follow along with the progress, tutorials, and more information on the different features implemented, check out the [Bluetooth Developer Academy](https://novelbits.io/academy).

+### First Stage:
+1. Implement a BLE Peripheral on a nRF52840 DK using nRF Connect SDK.
+Features TBD.
+2. Implement a BLE Central on a nRF52840 DK using nRF Connect SDK.
+Features TBD.